-- a. prior academic knowledge related to the lesson learning goal(s) - b.
-English language proficiency levels for English learners - c. cultural and linguistic resources and funds of knowledge (i.e., knowledge and skills derived from cultural experience) - d. prior experiences and interests related to the content (literacy or mathematics), you plan to teach - e. prior experiences with the functional and/or life skills you plan to teach, if applicable - f. experience using educational technology and, if applicable, augmentative and alternative communication (AAC) and/or assistive technology inside and outside of the classroom - g. disability categories for students
+- a. prior academic knowledge related to the specific content you plan to teach - b. cultural and linguistic resources and funds of knowledge (i.e., knowledge and skills derived from cultural experience) - c. prior experiences and interests related to the content you plan to teach d. experience using educational technology, including assistive technologies, inside and outside of the classroom

-2. Contextual Information for the Whole Class/Small Learning Group
+2. Contextual Information for the Class

-- a. grade level(s) - b. age of students - c. content area or other related learning skill area - d. instructional setting (in-person, online synchronous, hybrid) - e. instructional delivery model: push-in, co-teaching, inclusion, self-contained classrooms, and small group pull out - f. educational technology and, if applicable, augmentative and alternative communication (AAC) and/or assistive technology available in the classroom and to be used in the learning segment - g. number of students (leave blank if option does not apply): - i. total number of students (whole class/small learning group) - ii. number of identified English learners - iii. number of twice-exceptional identified students - iv. number of students with multiple disabilities - v. number of students with a behavior plan - h. topic of grade-level content-specific instruction and assessment sequence
+- a. grade level(s)

+- b. age of students

+- c. content area or course name

+- d. instructional setting (in-person, online synchronous, hybrid)

+- e. educational technology or appropriate assistive technologies available in the classroom and to be used in the learning segment

+- f. number of students:

+- i. total number of students (whole class)

+- ii. number of identified heritage language learners

+- iii. number of students with an Individualized Education Program (IEP)

+- iv. number of students with a 504 plan

+- v. number of students identified for Gifted and Talented Education (GATE)

+- g. dual-language setting, if applicable; indicate whether setting is:

+- bilingual

+- one-way immersion

+- two-way immersion

+- h. topic of content-specific instruction and assessment sequence